 Russell County High School

-- The teacher population of 57 teachers has grown by 5% over five school years.
+The teacher population of 57 teachers has stayed relatively flat over five school years.

 |Grades Offered||Grades 9-12|